romm/formz/Documentation/04-DeveloperManual/JavaScript/Form.rst

     Parameters
         - ``callback``: function called when the form is submitted.
 If it returns false, the form submission is cancelled.
     Description
         Binds a function on the form submission.
-Note that the function wont be called if the form submission is blocked (for instance because of an invalid field).
+Note that the function won't be called if the form submission is blocked (for instance because of an invalid field).

         The function can return ``false`` if the submission must be blocked for any reason.